Snow Leopard Strain

 Positive Effects of Snow Leopard

 Snow Leopard is an outstanding stress reliever.
 Its effects melt slowly into the mind and body over the course of several minutes.
-The ride up is not dramatic, but you'll suddenly find yourself wiped clean of stress and quite content.
 Snow Leopard can impart a sense of euphoria if consumed in a large dose, but a moderate amount simply uplifts the spirits.
 It's accompanied by a happy clarity of mind which fosters creativity.
 Everything is brighter, more defined, and more meaningful after a bowl of Snow Leopard - making it uniquely suited to productivity in smaller quantities.
 This strain works especially well in social settings, thanks to its lucid high.

 Negative Effects of Snow Leopard

 Snow Leopard has remarkably little tendency to cause negative side effects.
 While any strain touching 30 percent THC can induce some paranoia, Snow Leopard likely will not.
 Because it's so grounding, even beginners should be able to consume this strain with no worry, as long as they consider moderation.

 Snow Leopard has multiple heavy hitters in its genetic pool, all of which contribute their best traits to this intense strain.
 Bohdi Seeds chose Snow Lotus and Tigermelon to create Snow Leopard.
 Snow Lotus brings heavy Afghani genetics from Afgooey and Block Head, while Tigermelon brings ChemD and an Uzbekistani landrace hash plant to the table.
 The combination is undoubtedly a winner, producing one of the most dynamic indicas on the market.